NCOA Logo

 A detailed guide to help clarify what things can effect the results of your NCOA processing job.

-Our 48-month NCOA processing is the best tool for pre-mail address updates, with the greatest breadth and scope of data available, but it is important to understand how it really works.
+Our 48-month NCOA processing is the best tool for pre-mail address updates, with the greatest breadth and scope of data available and it's much better than the smaller 18-month file.
+This guide is about understanding how it works.
 Knowing the strengths and limitations of National Change of Address will make you a more knowledgeable user of NCOA processing.

 First of all, one of the most important things to understand about National Change of Address is that the USPS-built matching logic is intentionally very strict.
 The USPS controls both the matching logic & the data, and the names and addresses in your list must match the USPS data or there won't be a match.
 The wisdom behind the strictness of the USPS matching logic is that it is deemed far better to not give a new address if there is suspicion of it being wrong, rather than giving it and having it be wrong.
 Our strict matching logic is a very good thing.